SeanZsya/SSLE/README.md

 - **px4_connection:** Command analysis and other tools for communicate with px4 (both on sitl and onboard).

-- **run_onboard:** Tools for running FUEL onboard, including keyboard control，sensor pose / control command conversion.
+  - **msg_conversion:** Tools for running FUEL onboard, including keyboard control，sensor pose / control command conversion.

 ### others